mmazzarolo/mmazzarolo.com/content/blog/2021-07-11-scrolling-with-a-third-party-mouse-on-macos-looks-horrible/index.md

 ---
-date: "2021-07-04"
+date: "2021-07-11"
-title: "Making third-party mice scrolling suck less on macOS"
+title: "Scrolling with a third-party mouse on macOS looks horrible"
 tags: [macos]
 description: Here's how you can make any third-party mouse scrolling suck a bit less on macOS.
 ---